-The Company's GBL1 licence has converted to a GBL licence on 1st July 2021 and is operating under the new tax regime.
-Under the new regime, the Company is be able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
+The Company is able to claim an 80% partial exemption on specific types of income (including foreign dividends and interest), subject to meeting pre-defined substance conditions.
 Other types of income not falling within the categories of income benefitting from the partial exemption is taxed at 15%.
 As an alternative to the partial exemption, the Company can claim a tax credit against its Mauritius tax liability based on the foreign tax charged on the income in the foreign jurisdiction.

-At 31 December 2021, the Company had accumulated tax losses of USD 152,864 (2020: USD 126,702) and is therefore not liable to income tax.
-Tax losses of USD Nil (2020: USD 40,009) was lapsed during the year.
+At 31 December 2022, the Company had accumulated tax losses of USD 164,942 (2021: USD 152,864) and is therefore not liable to income tax.
+Tax losses of USD 14,244 (2021: USD Nil) was lapsed during the year.